Halito! Yá’át’ééh! Wuneekeesuq! Aloha! Kia ora!

 • Connecting Harvard Law Students to the Harvard University Native American Program (HUNAP)

-NALSA is also the hub for recruiting new students to Harvard Law School that are Native American, Alaskan Native, Native Hawaiian, Pacific Islander, or otherwise indigenous.
-If you are a current or prospective student or an organization that would like to discuss working with NALSA, please don’t hesitate to reach out to us at nalsa@mail.law.harvard.edu.
+NALSA is also the hub for recruiting new students to Harvard Law School that are Native American, Alaskan Native, Native Hawaiian, Pacific Islander, or otherwise Indigenous.
+If you are a current or prospective student or an organization that would like to discuss working with NALSA, please don’t hesitate to reach out to us at [email protected].

 Sincerely,